 STEP 5: Razor slice, slide cut or texturize to blend the top layer into this face frame.
 Repeat on opposite side.

 STEP 6: Section from temple to temple and back to where the forehead begins to level out with the crown of the head.
 Use your guide from the star point layers to razor slice and connect with the face frame.

 STEP 7: Beginning in the back of the head, take a vertical section from crown to nape.
 Elevate to 45 degrees and using the crown layers as a guide, slice using your razor to connect into the length.

-STEP 8: Following the same pattern used to create the layers and shape, go though with your razor and slice vertically through each section to remove weight.
+STEP 8: Following the same pattern used to create the layers and shape, go though with your texturizer to cut vertically through each section to remove weight.

 PRO TIP: “This is a very visual process.
-Pay attention to how the curls are sitting, where you see weight lines, and where the hair isn’t flowing.
-Every head and curl pattern is different,” explains Mariah.
-"I then round brush straight to see where there is weight remaining and texturize by slicing with my ARC™ Scissors PHANTOM II shears to blend anything I may have missed wet,” says Mariah.
+Pay attention to how the curls are sitting, where you see weight lines and where the hair isn’t flowing," explains Mariah.
+"I then round brush straight to see where there is weight remaining and texturize by slicing with my ARC™ Scissors PHANTOM II shears to blend anything I may have missed wet."